phpDocumentor/phpDocumentor/docs/PSR.md

 A short description MUST contain an abstract of the "Structural Element" defining the purpose.
-It is recommended for short descriptions to span a single line or at most two but not more than that.
+It is recommended for short descriptions to span a single line or two at most but not more than that.

 A short description must end with either a full stop (.) followed by a line break or two sequential line breaks.

 If a long description is provided then it MUST be preceded by a short description.
-Otherwise the long description will be considered being the short description until the stop of the short description is encountered.
+Otherwise the long description will be considered the short description until the full stop of the short description is encountered as described above.

-Tags do not necessarily have to be preceded by a short description.
+Tags do not have to be preceded by a short description but it is RECOMMENDED to do so.

 ### 5.2.
 Long Description